bmeddeb/gitbench/docs/examples/pydantic-repo-manager.md

 # Pydantic Integration Example

-This example demonstrates how to use GitFleet's Pydantic integration for enhanced type safety, validation, and serialization capabilities.
-The example shows how to use Pydantic models with GitFleet's `RepoManager`, `CloneStatus`, and `CloneTask` classes.
+This example demonstrates how to use gitbench's Pydantic integration for enhanced type safety, validation, and serialization capabilities.
+The example shows how to use Pydantic models with gitbench's `RepoManager`, `CloneStatus`, and `CloneTask` classes.

 ## Code Example